MTC History

 Chris Jennings is named MTC’s new Executive Director.

-For Jaja’s African Hair Braiding, Nikiya Mathis wins a Special Tony Award for Hair & Wig Design, and Dede Ayite wins the Tony Award for Best Costume Design of a Play.
+The world premiere of Jaja’s African Hair Braiding by Jocelyn Bioh and directed by Whitney White becomes to first MTC play to stream live across the globe.
+Nikiya Mathis goes on to win a Special Tony Award for Hair & Wig Design, and Dede Ayite goes on to win the Tony Award for Best Costume Design of a Play for their work on the production.